 QoS heatmap is perhaps the most elegant feature of Qosium Scope.
-If Qosium Probe has location information available during a measurement, Qosium Scope allows visualizing any measure measured (for example, delay) on a map even in real time.
-Qosium Scope makes it possible to find out the coverage area of a wireless network, not in terms of signal strength but in terms of the actual quality experienced by end-users.
+If Qosium Probe has location information during a measurement, Qosium Scope allows visualizing any measure (for example, delay) on a map even in real time.
+Qosium Scope makes it possible to find out the coverage area of a wireless network, not in terms of signal strength but terms of the actual quality experienced by end-users.

 Heatmap visualization can be parameterized to satisfy your needs.
 This includes, for example, ruling color coding, defining drawing precision, and selecting map style.